 Appointment as a court bailiff

-If you want to be appointed as a court bailiff you should file a request with the Ministry of Justice and Security (in Dutch).
-You will have to supply among others proof of your education, business plan, and certificate of good conduct.
+You must be appointed as a court bailiff.
+To be appointed you should file a request with the Ministry of Justice and Security (in Dutch).
+You will have to supply among others proof of your education, business plan, and certificate of conduct (VOG).
 The application procedure takes 4 months.

 Taking the oath

 Have you been appointed as a court bailiff?
 Then you must take the oath before the court in the district where you are located (in Dutch), within 2 months.
 Deputy court bailiffs that are appointed for the first time must take the oath as soon as possible after their appointment.

 Code of conduct

 Court bailiffs must comply with rules for conduct and professional rules for judicial officers.
-These standards for quality are determined by the KBvG and established in a regulation (in Dutch).
+These standards for quality are determined by the KBvG and are established in a regulation (in Dutch).
 These rules concern for instance: